What is a metatarsal transfer lesion?

 Why are metatarsal transfer lesions common after bunion surgery?

-Eccentric load of the metatarsal heads contribute to:
+Eccentric load of the metatarsal heads contributes to:

-When the weight bearing pattern of the metatarsal parabola is altered by surgery or trauma, the area where load becomes focused is called a transfer lesion.
-Transfer lesion may occur following bunion surgery.
+When the weight-bearing pattern of the metatarsal parabola is altered by surgery or trauma, the area where load becomes focused is called a transfer lesion.
+Transfer lesions may occur following bunion surgery.
 In this case, the transfer lesion is found beneath the second metatarsal head.
-The cause of the transfer lesion is due to a decrease in the load bearing capacity of the first metatarsal.
+The cause of the transfer lesion is due to a decrease in the load-bearing capacity of the first metatarsal.
 Bunion surgery often requires a metatarsal osteotomy, or break in the metatarsal.
-If the first metatarsal heals in an elevated position, that elevated position will alter the load bearing of the metatarsal parabola and cause a transfer lesion beneath the second metatarsal head.
+If the first metatarsal heals in an elevated position, that elevated position will alter the load-bearing of the metatarsal parabola and cause a transfer lesion beneath the second metatarsal head.

 Herzog J, Goforth WD, Stone P, Paden M. A modified fixation technique for a decompressional shortening osteotomy: a retrospective analysis.
 J Foot and Ankle Surg 53:131-136, 2014.